dotnet/docs-maui/docs/troubleshooting.md

 The definitions that identify a specific version of Windows will still be missing.
 -->

-## ERROR Type or namespace 'Default' does not exist
+## Type or namespace 'Default' does not exist

 When using the [`Contacts` API](platform-integration/communication/contacts.md), you may see the following error related to iOS and macOS: